 Since the word "oracle" has at least two meanings when Oracle Database or the company was born, god's decree (神谕) and Chinese turtle or oracle bone script (甲骨文), which one did Larry Ellison and his friends have in mind when they named the software or company as such, or if the name was directly adopted from the CIA project they had worked on, which did the CIA project team initially have in mind?
 According to an Oracle FAQ page, "The word Oracle means: Prophecy or prediction; answer to a question believed to come from the gods; a statement believed to be infallible and authoritative; a shrine at which these answers are given."

 So it's obvious that Mr. Ellison did not consider the second meaning of the word as the name of the company or its flagship software.
 In fact, it's likely that he was completely unaware of the obscure Chinese oracle bones.
-The Weibo article cries for Internet domain name squatting of "甲骨文" by Oracle Corporation due to the author's ignorance of the history of these events, an unfortunate Chinese translation of "Oracle" (as company or software) to "甲骨文", the same word to mean oracle bone script, and possibly lack of basic English reading skills.
+The Weibo article cries for Internet domain name squatting of "甲骨文" by Oracle Corporation due to the author's ignorance of the history of these events, an unfortunate Chinese translation of "Oracle" (as company or software) as "甲骨文" (oracle bone script), and possibly his lack of basic English reading skills.

 Let me end this blog posting with an interesting story, possibly true.
 The famous Chinese singer, Liu Dehua, Andy Lau by English name, once went to the countryside and saw a restaurant by the name "Liu Dehua Restaurant".
 Not happy with infringement of his big name, he requested to talk to the owner.
 An old man came out, saying "I've been called Liu Dehua all my life.
 Who are you?"

 [Update 2014-04-05] I got to record this funny true story that just came in.
 My friend, a well known Oracle database expert in China, posted a message on his Weibo today: